FarazGIS/Azure-Maps-Samples/README.md

 # Prerequisites
 Use of the following software and library is required:

-- OR tools – The solution uses OR tools for the optimiser.
-The package can be installed from Install OR-Tools.
+- OR tools – The solution uses OR tools for the optimizer.
 The library used in the solution is OR Tools for Python.
 This guide is to help you get started with an open-source library.
 You could use any open-source solution of your choice that best suits your requirements.
 - Distance Matrix – You can use Bing Maps Distance Matrix or Azure Maps Route Matrix based on your preference.
 - Azure Tools Extension for VS Code – Can be downloaded from Azure Tools.
 - Application Insights (optional) – To write logs and monitor your function app for debugging.